Get

 4. Give Your Cat’s Breath a Sniff

-Because cats are so good at hiding their discomfort, it’s difficult to know when they’re having trouble with their teeth and gums, but checking their breath for foul odors can help you determine if your cat needs to see your vet.
+Because cats are so good at hiding their discomfort, it’s difficult to know when they’re having trouble with their teeth and gums, but checking their breath for foul odors can help you determine if your cat needs to see a vet.

 5. Consider a Dental Diet